jrdev0/Ugotuj_Smacznie/README.md

 # Ugotuj_Smacznie

- Scaper Project to scrape any meal into text file in Polish language.
+ Scaper Project to scrape any meal into text file in Polish language using bs4 libary.

- meals are from site https://www.kwestiasmaku.pl
+ meals are scraped from site https://www.kwestiasmaku.pl

 in future idea:

- print receipts
+ -print receipts

- calculate founds for meal
+ -calculate founds for meal

- prepare separate list for shopping
+ -prepare separate list for shopping